percona/percona-server-mongodb-operator/e2e-tests/README.md

 (see how to configure the testing infrastructure [here](#using-environment-variables-to-customize-the-testing-process)).

-Tests can be executed one-by-one, usingthe following scripts (their names  should be self-explanatory):
+Tests can be executed one-by-one also, using the appropriate scripts (their names should be self-explanatory):

 ```